 Yellowing leaves?
 Magnesium deficiency could be the problem, says John Harrison at Allotment & Gardens.
 Fixing the issue simply involves spraying the leaves with an Epsom salt solution, for which John’s informative blog post provides full instructions.
 He says overdosing on potash is often the source of the issue.
 To avoid it, replace one feed in three with a standard nitrogen fertiliser.

-Best tomatoes to grow
+Best tomatoes varieties to grow

 Image: Tomato ‘F1 Sungold’ from Suttons